letmp/dx11-particles/README.md

 Background
 ==========

-When dealing with particles (and depthcameras like Kinect) in vvvv there are alot of tasks that pop up again and again:
+When dealing with particles (and depth cameras like Kinect) in vvvv there are alot of tasks that pop up again and again:
 * Write custom shaders to emit particles based on different sources like geometries, textures, buffers, depthcameras
 * Write custom shaders to modify their sizes, rotation, velocites, colors, ...
 * Write custom shaders to select particles depending on inherent attributes